chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 ## How to develop features

 For Community Edition features, you can follow the general best practices for Ruby on Rails and Vue.js Development.
-But when you identify an exclusive feature or Enterprise edition extension, you have to follow the appropriate guidelines mentioned below.
+But when you identify an exclusive feature or Enterprise edition extension, you must follow the appropriate guidelines mentioned below.

 ### General Guidelines
-#### Javascript
+#### JavaScript
-The `javascript` part of Chatwoot code is available under MIT.
+The `JavaScript` part of Chatwoot code is available under MIT.
 But you might want to limit the visibility of specific components based on the edition of Chatwoot Version.
 In such cases, you can rely on the helper method `isEnterprise()` available in `app/javascript/shared/mixins/configMixin.js`.
 Then, include the mixin in your Component and implement a conditional check to render the sub-component appropriately.

 #### Helpers in ruby Code
 While working in the ruby code, `ChatwootApp.enterprise?` helper is available for you to determine whether the user is running the Enterprise Edition of the software.